Is Homemade Dog Food Cheaper? A Price Comparison

 The Case for Store-Bought Dog Food

-The first and most obvious factor in favor of store-bought dog food is the fact that you don’t have to prepare it yourself.
+The first and most obvious factor in favor of store-bought dog food is that you don’t have to prepare it yourself.
 Not only is that a cost-saver, but it’s also a time-saver.
-You don’t have to go to the trouble of making your dog food – simply open the can or bag, pour, and let them wolf it down.
+You don’t have to go to the trouble of making your dog food – open the can or bag, pour, and let them wolf it down.

 If you’re not a good chef, are exhausted at the end of the day, or don’t have the time to make your own dog food, this can seem more attractive.